python/editorial-board/content/updates/2024-01-08-editorial-board-update.md

 6. *Idea:* incorporate algolia search to sphinx
 7. Python.org vs docs.python.org
     * We should limit ourselves to docs.python.org
     * Share recommendations to python.org for changes about making sure on python.org docs will go to docs.python.org.
-Reduce multiple paths to wiki and doc landing pages other than docs.python.org when refering to "docs"
+Reduce multiple paths to wiki and doc landing pages other than docs.python.org when referring to "docs"

 #### Will we start implementing the five-year plan partly outlined in the [Language Summit 2020 presentation](https://pyfound.blogspot.com/2020/04/cpython-documentation-next-5-years.html), or do we need to reassess and set a different direction?